Skip links

 International Transfer of Data

-We may transfer any personal data we hold to a country outside the European Economic Area (“EEA”) or to an international organization, provided that one of the following conditions applies:
+We may transfer any personal data we hold to a country outside the European Economic Area (“EEA”) or to an international organisation, provided that one of the following conditions applies:

-• The transfer is necessary for one of the reasons set out in the Act, including the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.
+• The transfer is necessary for the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.

-• The transfer is legally required on important public interest grounds or for the establishment, exercise or defense of legal claims.
+• The transfer is legally required on important public interest grounds or for the establishment, exercise or defence of legal claims.

 Subject to the requirements above, personal data we hold may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Those staff may be engaged in, among other things, the fulfilment of contracts with the data subject, the processing of payment details and the provision of support services.